dcmi/dc-srap/profile/srap-profile.md

 ## Roles

 Creators and contributors of scholarly resources may have a wide variety of roles.
-SRAP does not provide a role list; recommended practice is to use Library of Congress MARC Relator codes or some other controlled list to express roles.
+SRAP does not provide a comprehensive role list; recommended practice is to use Library of Congress MARC Relator codes or some other controlled list to express roles.
+See below for examples of existing roles that may be used.

 If there is a need to add a role, DCMI will send a request to register a new Relator code for the role to the Library of Congress.

 Uncontrolled (local) contributor roles should not be used, since they limit semantic interoperability.

-## Examples of thesis roles
+### Examples of thesis roles

 | Name              | Identifier                                    | Mandatory / Repeatable | Value |
 | ----------------- | ----------------------------------------------| ----- | ----- |